|EN

 Unlimited data30 days$68Get PlanDigital nomad

 Do not use Airplane Mode as a workaround.
 Airplane Mode disables the eSIM too.
-Leave the phone's radios on and disable only your Canadian line.
+The safer move is to leave the phone on normally and switch off only the Canadian line.

 Thailand eSIM plans